-Extreme Networks, Inc. is offering 5,000,000 shares of its common stock.
+Extreme Networks, Inc. is offering 7,000,000 shares of its common stock.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$9 and \$11 per share.
+We anticipate that the initial public offering price will be between \$13 and \$15 per share.

-We have applied to list the common stock on the Nasdaq National Market under the symbol "EXTR."
+The common stock has been approved for quotation on the Nasdaq National Market under the symbol "EXTR."